Pakistan desires to deepen partnership with US: Ahsan

 ISLAMABAD (Web Desk) - Minister for Planning and Development Ahsan Iqbal has expressed Pakistan's desire to deepen partnership with the US in key sectors including economy, climate change, science and technology, agriculture, education and health.

-Addressing a USAID event in Islamabad today, he stated that the two countries had a unique opportunity to revitalise their partnership and adapt to the needs of a rapidly changing world, with a new US administration taking the helm.
+Addressing a USAID event in Islamabad, he stated that the two countries have a unique opportunity to revitalise their partnership and adapt to the needs of a rapidly changing world, with a new US administration taking the helm.

-Iqbal emphasised that there was a vast untapped potential for growth.
-He said the trade relations would not only create jobs and foster innovation but also enhance economic resilience.

-Ahsan Iqbal insisted the two countries could build a stronger and mutually beneficial economic partnership by addressing trade barriers and encouraging joint ventures.
+Ahsan Iqbal said the two countries can build a stronger and mutually beneficial economic partnership by addressing trade barriers and encouraging joint ventures.